The Omega Nebula is a star-forming region

-From the Teapot, draw an imaginary line from the star Kaus Austrinus and pass just east (left) of the star Kaus Media to locate M16 and M17.
+From the Teapot, draw an imaginary line from the star Kaus Australis and pass just east (left) of the star Kaus Media to locate M16 and M17.
 These two nebulae are close together and located about one fist-width above the Teapot.

 The distance to the M17 Omega Nebula isn’t known with precision.
 There is little doubt that it lies farther away than the more brilliant Great Orion Nebula, the star-forming nebula that’s visible to the unaided eye in January and February.
-When you look at either M16 or M17, you’re gazing at deep-sky wonders in the next spiral arm inward: the Sagittarius arm of the Milky Way galaxy.
+When you look at either M16 or M17, you’re gazing at deep-sky wonders in the next spiral arm inward: the Sagittarius arm of our Milky Way galaxy.

-Competing nebulae.
 There are many glorious deep-sky objects in this region of the heavens.
 Two of the most famous patches of nebulosity – M8 and M20 – also vie for your attention, and couple up together within the same binocular field.

 Like M16 and M17, this pair resides in the Sagittarius arm and is found by star-hopping from The Teapot.
 Judge for yourself which pair of stellar nurseries makes the bigger splash!

 Bottom line: Barely visible to the unaided eye on a dark, moonless night, the Omega Nebula (Messier 17) is best seen through binoculars, or low power in a telescope.